Distracted driving: Road implementations

 Studies have shown rumble road strips have been effective in reducing crashes due to distracted driving.
 A rumble strip is a section of grooved pavement.
 When driven on, a rumble strip makes the vehicle shake and creates tire noise.
 It is intended to redirect the driver's attention back on the road.
 Rumble strips are currently the most effective method to reducing crashes caused by distracted drivers.
 On rural lanes rumble strips were proven to reduce crash injury by 38% to 50%, while on urban roads they were proven to reduce it by 50% to 90%.
 In the United States, rumble strips exist in almost all states.
-However, it is up to each individual state’s government as to where they decide to place these rumble strips within their state.
+However, it is up to each individual state's government as to where they decide to place these rumble strips within their state.

+In Europe

+Based on old studies, distraction is involved in 5 to 25% of crashes in Europe for their extreme forms.
+Those estimates are considered under-representation.
+It is difficult to have accurate estimation because it is difficult to code distraction as a contributory factor after a collision.

+In Europe driving during mobile phone usage is considered at risk.
+It is performed by younger drivers who believe they can manage it but less frequently by women.

+Proposed mitigations target road user, road infrastructure and vehicles.
+Mitigations for road users include enforcement, campaigns, education, training programmes and companies policies.
+Mitigations provided by road infrastructure include avoiding roadside placement of highly distracting boards such as luminous digital boards, or implementation of longitudinal rumble strips.
+Mitigations provided by vehicle include warning and intervening advanced driver-assistance system (ADAS).
+Warning ADAS include lane departure warning and "forward collision warning".
+Intervening ADAS include "lane keeping assist", advanced/autonomous emergency braking.

+Those ADAS may help in preventing running off the road or driving into a vehicle in front.
+An US analysis suggest that forward collision warning may reduces by 20% the number of front-to-rear crashes with injuries, by comparing the same type of vehicles with and without that ADAS.

+ADAS may also have possible drawbacks if they can distract the driver with continuous information or increased workload.